teremterem/MiniAgents/README.md

 - **MessageSequencePromise**: A promise of a sequence of messages that can be streamed message by message.

 - `create_openai_agent`: Creates an OpenAI language model agent
-- `create_anthropic_agent`: Creates an Anthropic language model agent
+- `anthropic_agent`: an Anthropic language model agent

 ### Core Classes